-Prior to joining the County Attorney's Office, Chris was in private practive where he focused on complex commercial litigation and arbitration, representing both U.S. and foreign multinational companies.
+Prior to joining the County Attorney's Office, Chris was in private practice where he focused on complex commercial litigation and international arbitration, representing both U.S. and foreign multinational companies.

 As a Dean's Scholar Scholarship recipient, he earned his J.D. summa cum laude and graduated first in his class from Florida International University College of Law.
 While in law school he served as Editor-in-Chief of the FIU Law Review and was the recipient of the College of Law's Outstanding Contribution for Publications Award.
 As a law student, Chris received CALI Book Awards for Excellence in International Commercial Arbitration, Contracts, Legal Research and Writing, Evidence, Pre-Trial Advocacy, Bankruptcy, Federal Courts, Insurance Law, Land Use Law, U.S. Constitutional Law, Professional Responsibility, and Florida Constitutional Law.

 Chris completed his undergraduate degree in economics, Phi Beta Kappa, at the University of Kansas.
 While at the University of Kansas, he lectured in economics and received the Domenico Gagliardo Award for outstanding undergraduate work.